projectcontour/contour/site/_guides/deploy-aws-tls-nlb.md

 1. Generate TLS Certificate

-Create a public TLS certificate for the domain using AWS Certificate Manager.
+Create a public TLS certificate for the domain using AWS Certificate Manager (ACM).
 This is streamlined when the domain is managed by Route 53.
 Review the [AWS Certificate Manager Docs.](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html#request-public-console)

 The domain name on the TLS certificate must correspond to the planned domain name for the kubernetes service.
-The domain name may be specified explicitly (e.g, tls-demo.gcline.us), or a wildcard certificate can be used (e.g., *.gcline.us).
+The domain name may be specified explicitly (e.g., tls-demo.gcline.us), or a wildcard certificate can be used (e.g., *.gcline.us).

+If the domain is registered with Route53, the TLS certificate request will automatically be approved.
+Otherwise, follow ACM console the instructions to create a DNS record to validate the domain.

+After validation, the certificate will be available for use in your AWS account.

 Note the ARN of the certificate, which uniquely identifies it in kubernetes config files.